fritzrehde/watchbind/README.md

 ### Keybindings on selected lines that delete some of the input lines

-I define "deleting input lines" as executing a keybinding that changes the length of the output of the input command.
+I define "deleting input lines" as executing a keybinding that changes the length of the input command's output.
 In other words:
 If, after executing a keybinding, the input command generates an output longer or shorter than before the keybinding, then that keybinding deletes input lines.